A. Governance Philosophy

-Shareholders who wish to communicate with one or more members of the Board of Directors may do so by addressing written comments, c/o the Corporate Secretary,855 East Main Avenue, P.O.
+Shareholders who wish to communicate with one or more members of the Board of Directors may do so by addressing written comments, c/o the Corporate Secretary, 855 East Main Avenue, P.O.
 Box 302, Zeeland, Michigan 49464-0302.
 The Corporate Secretary will receive the correspondence and forward it to the Governance and Corporate Responsibility Committee and to any director or directors to whom the communication is directed.
 The Corporate Secretary is authorized to forward communications that are clearly more appropriately addressed by other departments, such as customer service, human resources or accounting, to the appropriate department.
 Communications that are forwarded to other departments will be made available to any director who wishes to review them.
-Individual Board members may, from time to time, meet or otherwise communicate with analysts, the media, any personnel of the Company or any constituencies that are involved with the Company, but only with prior approval of the Board or the Executive Committee or with the knowledge and approval of and coordination with management and, in most instances, only at the request of management.
+Individual Board members may, from time to time, meet or otherwise communicate with analysts, the media, any personnel of the Company or any constituencies that are involved with the Company, but only with prior approval of the Board or with the knowledge and approval of and coordination with management and, in most instances, only at the request of management.

 6. Review of Directors and the Board